Exploring Sauces: The 10 White Sauces of World Cuisine

 Malia is the creator of the blog AspiringSmallTownGirl.
 Her introduction caught my attention . . .
 "I live in a small town in the Pacific Northwest."
 Ohmygoodness!
 We're almost neighbors (just 30 miles separates us).
 Her alfredo is rich and luxurious; it would make Mr. di Lelio proud.

 Aioli (eye-YO-lee) is a rich, thick garlic sauce.
 The first description of aioli was by Pliny the Elder in his book Naturalis Historia, a massive tome that details "all ancient knowledge."
 The sauce appears in the cooking of both Provence, France and Catalonia, Spain.
 Both locations boast that theirs is the first and the best.

 Many cooks create an "aioli-like" sauce by stirring finely minced garlic into prepared mayonnaise, but this is not a true aioli.
-The real-deal contains just three ingredients—garlic, salt, and olive oil.
-The blog SkilletLikeHacker has the perfect recipe and, as an added bonus, they have made a video which shows the actual process of making this "world's oldest sauce" with a mortar and pestle, just like Pliny the Elder.
+The real-deal contains just three ingredients—garlic, salt, and oil.
+Carmen has the perfect recipe for this "world's oldest sauce" with a mortar and pestle, just like Pliny the Elder.

 4. Béchamel Sauce